netdata/netdata/docs/security-and-privacy-design/netdata-cloud-security.md

 ## Data Retention and Erasure

-Netdata Cloud maintains backups of customer content for approximately 90 days following a deletion.
-Users have the ability to access, retrieve, correct, and delete personal data stored in Netdata Cloud.
-In case a user is unable to delete personal data via self-services functionality, Netdata will delete personal data upon the customer's written request, in accordance with applicable data protection law.
+Netdata Cloud retains deleted customer content for 90 days.
+Users can access, modify, and delete their personal data through self-service tools.
+If needed, users can request data deletion in writing, which Netdata will process in accordance with data protection laws.

 ## Infrastructure and Authentication